sergey-vinnichenko/Turtle_Writes_Text/README.md

 Before the program starts drawing text, it draws circles to create a beautiful background for the text.
 Their number, size and color are set randomly.

 ## RGB Generator ##
 In this program, the color of the background circles and the color of the text are set randomly.
 To do this, I wrote a special module for working with RGB colors.
 This module generates random RGB colors with a given brightness.
-It is located in the  folder named 'colors' in the 'random_rgb.py' file.R (red), G (green), B(blue) can be specified in the range from 1 to 255.
+It is located in the  folder named `colors` in the `random_rgb.py` file.R (red), G (green), B(blue) can be specified in the range from 1 to 255.
 Thus, the sum of R+G+B can be from 3 to 765.
 The `random_rgb.py` module generates a random color with the specified sum.
 For example, R, G, and B can be any value, but their sum must be 300.

         def random_rgb(rgb_total):
             if rgb_total < 257: